Schedule a virtual doctor visit with Dr. Craig Singer

 The vast majority do participate.
 Please check with your insurance carrier before you schedule a virtual visit.

-You may use your smartphone, including both iphones and Androids.
-You may also use your desktop computer or an iPad.
+You may use your smartphone, including both iPhones and Androids.
+You may also use your desktop computer, laptop, or an iPad.

 During the COVID-19 outbreak, the HIPAA laws have been relaxed such that FaceTime, Google Duo, Facebook messenger, etc. have been deemed acceptable methods by CMS to conduct videoconferencing.
 However these platforms may not be as secure as medical applications.